nurazur/TiNo/README.md

 - low cost (BOM under 5 Euro)
 - very small size (matchbox)
-- extremely low sleep current
+- ultra low sleep current
-- long battery life time (5 years and more on a CR2032 cell)
+- long battery life time: 5 years and more on a CR2032 cell
 - long range (what ever this means :-), but its realy long)
 - simple to build up
+- communication security
 - Plug&Play Firmware

 Sensors can be almost any, like temperature, relative humidity, air pressure, altitude meter, light intensity, UV Index,